 - The Stern Review on the Economics of Climate Change 2006

 - Intergovernmental Panel on Climate Change (IPCC) is the largest group of scientists doing interdisciplinary work to determine the facts about climate change.
-They’ve a number of reports including Synthesis Report 2007 and the latest Working Group 2014 report on mitigation
+They’ve a number of reports, the most recent a Special Report in Oct.
+2018 due to the need for urgent change.
+Also Synthesis Report 2007 and the Working Group 2014 report on mitigation

 - Sustainable Energy without the Hot Air – book, Part 1